About our locations

 One of the most recent incidents has been the sensation of someone playing with/pulling on the back of chairs – which sent one guest falling backwards off his seat.

 Montgomery Town Hall

-Montgomery Town Hall appears to be an active location with plenty of paranormal activity being experienced on previous investigations.
+Montgomery Town Hall appears to be an active location with plenty of potential paranormal activity being reported.

 Montgomery Town Hall is Grade 2* Listed because it is an exceptionally well-preserved large Georgian market hall.
 It is the focal point of the town – its townscape and civic history.